-Within these communications, use keywords like provider, service, tool, etc. Ask yourself what categories of solutions your buyers investigate, and how they typically educate themselves on these subjects.
-Use this information to help craft content offers.
+Within these communications, use keywords like provider, service, and tool.
+Ask yourself what categories of solutions your buyers investigate and how they typically educate themselves on these subjects.
+Then, use this information to craft content offers.

 At this point in the journey, a buyer has decided on a solution category.
-They have a strategy in place to address their pain point, but are still deciding on a specific tool or vendor.
-A buyer may spend significant time researching documentation, data, vendor reviews, and other materials to make them feel confident about their decision.
+They have a strategy in place to address their pain point, but are still deciding on a specific tool to purchase or vendor to work with.
+A buyer may spend significant time researching documentation, data, vendor reviews, and other materials to gain confidence in their decision.

 Don’t Overcomplicate Things

-Understanding the journey that your various personas go through is critical for any marketer.
-However, overcomplicating your content offers is a mistake that I see a lot of organizations making.
-Put yourself in the position of the consumer you want to speak to and ask yourself if the content is truly a resource, or if it is a hard sales pitch.
+Understanding the buying process that your various personas go through is critical for any marketer.
+However, overcomplicating your B2B or B2C content offers is a mistake that I see a lot of organizations making.
+Put yourself in the position of the consumer you want to speak to and ask yourself if the content is truly a resource or if it is a hard sales pitch.
 If the content doesn’t offer value and help them reach a potential resolution, you’re putting yourself in a difficult position to succeed.

 Photo by Valentin from Pexels.